simply-sankalp/needleman-wunsch-algorithm/README.md

 ## File Structure
 - `needleman-wunsch.c`: The main C file containing the implementation of the Needleman-Wunsch algorithm.
 - `README.md`: This README file providing information about the program.
-- `important.txt`: This README file providing information about the program.

 ## License
 This project is licensed under the [MIT License](LICENSE).